 Can Tipsters be trusted to deliver results?

 In short many can’t, there are many scams out there, but you won’t find any of them offering a set profit figure, because they don’t make any profits.
 You can normally spot the real scams, they advertise their service after a good period with lines like, €10,000 profit in the last month, or this month last year we made €5,000.
 Nobody should care what they did in just this month before, or just the last month.
-A tipster should be judged on their overall record, and I intend to proof my tips to the Secret Betting Club, as well as list full results on the website.
+A tipster should be judged on their overall record, and I intend to proof my tips to the Smart Betting Club, as well as list full results on the website.

 Is the price good value?

-I think it is very good value, and over the three years of the service I have certainly made far more for my members, than I have made in fees.
+I think it is very good value, and over the four years of the service I have certainly made far more for my members, than I have made in fees.
 The fee is my way of getting a bet on with bookmakers and means I get good compensation for all the hours that go into coming up with each days selections, and my members still make a very healthy profit themselves once the target is reached.
 The advantage of this price instead of a cheaper one, is that my members should have no trouble getting the advised prices, were as free or very cheap services, even if they are good like Hugh Taylor on ATR, suffer from the prices going as soon as the tips go up.
 He has thousands of followers all trying to get on.

 Will it be easy to get the stakes on?